MSc Real Estate Development / Course details

 Teaching and learning

-An overseas field visit is an optional part of the course (with an additional charge) and takes place during the second semester or Easter vacation.
-Recent locations have included Barcelona, Amsterdam, Seattle, Toronto, and Berlin.
 Countries to be visited may change their immigration and visa regulations at short notice.
-The School of Environment, Education and Development cannot guarantee that, where visas are required for the field course, they will be granted but will ensure that, in the unlikely event that a visa is refused, affected students are not academically disadvantaged.
+The School of Environment, Education and Development (SEED) cannot guarantee that, where visas are required for the field course, they will be granted but will ensure that, in the unlikely event that a visa is refused, affected students are not academically disadvantaged.

-Other optional units include a consultancy group project, working alongside industry mentors, and the possibility of undertaking a 15-day professional placement, in the UK or international location.
+Other optional units include a consultancy group project, working alongside industry mentors, and the possibility of undertaking a 15-day professional placement.

 In addition, a comprehensive range of site visits, guest lectures and presentations from business and public organisations are an integral part of the course, and networking opportunities are strongly promoted.